 Next to methamphetamine, cocaine creates the greatest psychological dependence of any drug.
 It stimulates key pleasure centers within the brain and causes extremely heightened euphoria.

-A tolerance to cocaine develops quickly as the addict soon fails to achieve the same high experienced earlier from the same amount of the drug.
+A tolerance develops quickly as the addict soon fails to achieve the same high experienced earlier from the same amount of the drug.

 See also “Crack Cocaine” under Types of Addiction/Drugs.